-- Preserve program flexibility. - Maintain strong credit ratings and good investor relations. - Maintain ready and cost-effective access to capital markets.
+- Effectively manage and mitigate financial risk. - Preserve program flexibility. - Maintain strong credit ratings and good investor relations. - Maintain ready and cost-effective access to capital markets.

 The Board approved policy is reviewed periodically and updated, as necessary.
 Board authorization is required for all debt financings.
 As borrowing needs are identified, the Authority evaluates the nature of the capital investment to ensure that long-term debt is the appropriate financing mechanism.
 Standards for the appropriate use of debt financing include those described below: